TraPS-VarI/TraPS-VarI/docs/index.rst

 ************
 Installation
 ************
-TraPS VarI will add itself as a module to python.
+TraPS-VarI will add itself as a module to python.

 Requirements
 ************